abpuccini/Kickstarter-Analysis/README.md

 ![CategoryTrend](Images/TrendCategory.png)

-It seems the trends of success and failure climb up from 2009 to the highest point in 2015 and starts to drop in 2016.
+It seems the trends of success and failure **climb up from 2009 to the highest point in 2015 and start to drop in 2016**.

 ### Analysis of state by Parent and Sub category for each country

 Creating a pivot table with a column of *state*, row of *country*, value based on the count of *state* and filters based on *Parent-Category* and *Sub-category*.
 Also, creating a stacked chart linked with the pivot table to analyze which campaigns in which country tend to be more successful or failed by filtering *Parent-Category* and *Sub-category*.

     This table and graph will conduct which campaign will be more interesting compared to others in each country.

 ![byCountry](Images/StateCountry.png)

+The highest chance of success of each project falls into **the U.S.** However, there are more projects created in the U.S. compared to other countries.

 ### Analysis of backers’ interests toward the campaign category

-Creating a pivot table with a row of *Sub-category*, value based on the sum of *backer* and filters based on *Parent-Category*, *year* and *state*.

-Also, creating a column chart linked with the pivot table to analyze which campaigns tend to be more interesting for the backers by filtering *Parent-Category* and *year.
+Creating a pivot table with a row of *Sub-category*, value based on the sum of *backer* and filters based on *Parent-Category*, *year* and *state* Also, creating a column chart linked with the pivot table to analyze which campaigns tend to be more interesting for the backers by filtering *Parent-Category* and *year.

     This table and graph will conduct which campaign (sub-category) will draw more backer’s attention than the others in order to be successful.

 ![BackerInterest](Images/SubCatBacker.png)

+**Hardware** which is in Technology parent-category is the most interesting project for backers to support it.

 - - -